Donald Trump indictment: Ex-president charged for efforts to overturn 2020 election

 - Published

-Former US President Donald Trump has been criminally charged in a federal investigation into efforts to overturn the result of the 2020 presidential election.
+Former US President Donald Trump has been criminally charged over his alleged efforts to overturn his 2020 election defeat.

-He is accused of conspiracy to defraud the US, tampering with a witness and conspiracy against the rights of citizens.
+He is accused of four counts, including conspiracy to defraud the US, tampering with a witness and conspiracy against the rights of citizens.

-The indictment caps an inquiry into events surrounding the riot two-and-a-half years ago at the US Capitol.
+The indictment caps an inquiry into events surrounding the January 6, 2021 riot at the US Capitol.

-Mr Trump is charged in two other cases: with mishandling classified files and over a porn star's hush-money payment.
+He is already charged in two other cases: with mishandling classified files, and falsifying business records to cover up a hush-money payment to a porn star.

-Earlier on Tuesday Mr Trump took to social media to accuse special counsel Jack Smith in an all-capital-letters post of being a "deranged" liar and describing the investigation as "election interference".

-Mr Trump is currently the frontrunner in the Republican party's contest to pick its candidate for next year's presidential election.
-The winner will challenge the Democratic nominee, probably President Joe Biden, in November 2024.

-The investigation has focused on his actions in the two-month period between his election loss and the riot in Washington DC, where Trump supporters stormed Congress as lawmakers certified Mr Biden's victory.
+The election investigation has focused on Mr Trump's actions in the two-month period between his loss and the riot in Washington DC, where his supporters stormed Congress as lawmakers certified Democratic President Joe Biden's victory.

+The man leading the inquiry, US justice department-appointed special counsel Jack Smith, said on Tuesday evening: "The attack on our nation's capital on January 6, 2021 was an unprecedented assault on the seat of American democracy.

+Mr Trump is due to appear in court on Thursday in Washington DC.

+The 45-page indictment lists six unnamed co-conspirators: four lawyers, a justice department official and a political consultant.

-The indictment accuses Mr Trump of a "conspiracy to impair, obstruct, and defeat the federal government function through dishonesty, fraud and deceit".
+The court document accuses Mr Trump of a "conspiracy to impair, obstruct, and defeat the federal government function through dishonesty, fraud and deceit".

-About Mr Trump's allegations of voter fraud, prosecutors say: "These claims were false and the defendant knew that they were false."
+Addressing Mr Trump's allegations of voter fraud in 2020, prosecutors say: "These claims were false and the defendant knew that they were false."

-They also say that after failing to convince Vice-President Mike Pence to attempt to block Mr Biden's certification, Mr Trump continued - including on the day of the riot - to attempt to find ways to avert his loss.
+They also say Mr Trump tried and failed to convince Vice-President Mike Pence to attempt to block Mr Biden's certification as president on January 6.

 "As violence ensued, the Defendant and co-conspirators exploited the disruption by redoubling efforts to levy false claims of election fraud and convince members of Congress to further delay the certification based on those claims."

-The indictment also lists the numerous US officials and senior Trump campaign workers who, it says, informed Mr Trump that he had lost and that there was no evidence of voter fraud.
+The indictment also lists the numerous US officials and senior Trump campaign workers who, it says, informed the outgoing president that he had lost and that there was no evidence of voter fraud.

+Mr Trump, who now faces 78 criminal counts overall in three different cases, is currently the frontrunner in the Republican party's contest to pick its next presidential candidate.

+Whoever wins will challenge the Democratic nominee, expected to be President Biden, in November 2024.

-Dozens of top Trump administration officials and advisers were interviewed as part of the special prosecutor's investigation, including former Vice-President Pence and former Trump lawyer Rudy Giuliani.
+Dozens of top Trump administration officials and advisers were interviewed as part of the investigation, including former Vice-President Pence and former Trump lawyer Rudy Giuliani.

-Those who have testified before the grand jury said they were asked about efforts by Mr Trump's team to organise slates of "fake electors" who would claim he had defeated Mr Biden in seven key states.

 Prosecutors in the state of Georgia are also investigating the former president on similar grounds, focusing on whether he illegally pressured officials there to discard Mr Biden's poll victory.